xcart/xcart-docs/_pages/kb_en/modules/special_offers/buy_x_get_y.md

 ![Fig 1]({{site.baseurl}}/attachments/buy_listing.png)

 These offers provide examples of how special offers may work for you.
-You can remove them or adjust their configuration to convert them to valid offers.
+You can remove them or adjust their configuration as you require.

 Let us consider the samples to understand how the addon **Buy X Get Y offer** works.